-If you've been watching the California housing market 2026 closely, you already know: things are complicated.
+If you've been watching the California housing market 2026 closely, you already know things are complicated.
 Prices are still high.
 Rates are still painful.
-And yet — something is different this year.
+But something is genuinely different this year.
 Inventory is creeping up, seller psychology is shifting, and buyers who've been waiting on the sidelines are starting to move.
-Not fast, but moving.
+Slowly, but moving.

-The California Association of Realtors (C.A.R.) projects 274,400 home sales in 2026 — up 2% from last year — and a median price of $905,000, a new record.
+The California Association of Realtors (C.A.R.) projects 274,400 home sales in 2026, up 2% from last year, with a median price of $905,000, a new projected record.
 That might sound like more of the same, but dig into the data and you'll see a market that's genuinely rebalancing for the first time since the pandemic disrupted everything.

 California Housing Market Forecast 2026: What the Data Actually Says

-C.A.R. expects existing home sales to reach 274,400 units — a modest 2% gain — and projects the statewide median to hit $905,000 by year's end.
-Mortgage rates, which averaged around 6.6% for much of 2025, are expected to ease to roughly 6.0% this year.
+C.A.R. expects existing home sales to reach 274,400 units, a modest 2% gain, and projects the statewide median to hit $905,000 by year's end.
+Mortgage rates averaged around 6.6% for much of 2025 and are expected to ease to roughly 6.0% this year.
 Active listings are forecast to rise nearly 10%.
 None of this is dramatic.
-But after two years of near-frozen market conditions, even modest movement matters.
+But after two years of a near-frozen market, even modest movement feels significant.

 California Home Prices 2026: Record Highs With a Catch